artemdemo/react-starter/README.md

-# React with webpack - starter pack
+# React - starter pack

 Basic packages and scripts to start app developing in react and webpack